peelmicro/purchase-slack-command-dotnet/README.md

 * how to persist state between messages using Firebase
 * how to start implementing the logic of a personal assistant to remind users of actions they need to take

+# Before executing it, setting credentials and variables must be updated

+1st) Rename appsettings.Development.example.json to appsettings.Development.json
+2nd) Update your own values

-# Check the course on
+# Follow the course on
 https://www.udemy.com/how-to-create-a-slack-bot-to-automate-tasks-for-you